-You’ll need to trust your advisor enough that you feel you can be brutally honest with them and able to speak openly.
+You’ll need to trust your advisor enough to be brutally honest with them and speak openly.
 That's true even if you disagree with what they're saying.
 An advisor won't get offended if you don’t follow their advice.
 The advisor is there to offer guidance—not make the final decision.

 As you talk with a potential advisor, see if the rapport is there.
 Ensure the individual is easy to talk to and doesn't try to cut you off every two seconds.

 When do I need a startup advisor?